A Model for all the Churches – Church of Jerusalem

 King David, toward the close of his reign, delivered a solemn charge to those bearing the burden of the work of God in his day.

-The same principles of piety and justice that were to guide the rulers among God’s people in the time of Moses and of David, were also to be followed by those given the oversight of the newly organized church of God in the gospel dispensation.
+The same principles of piety and justice that were to guide the rulers among God’s people in the time of Moses and David, were also to be followed by those given the oversight of the newly organized church of Jerusalem, the church of God in the gospel dispensation.
 In the work of setting things in order in all the churches, and ordaining suitable men to act as officers, the apostles held to the high standards of leadership outlined in the Old Testament Scriptures.

-They maintained that he who is called to stand in a position of leading responsibility in the church “must be blameless, as the steward of God; not self-willed, not soon angry, not given to wine, no striker, not given to filthy lucre; but a lover of hospitality, a lover of good men, sober, just, holy, temperate; holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers.”
+They maintained that he who is called to stand in a position of leading responsibility in the Church of Jerusalem“must be blameless, as the steward of God; not self-willed, not soon angry, not given to wine, no striker, not given to filthy lucre; but a lover of hospitality, a lover of good men, sober, just, holy, temperate; holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers.”

-The order that was maintained in the early Christian church made it possible for them to move forward solidly as a well-disciplined army clad with the armor of God.
-The companies of believers, though scattered over a large territory, were all members of one body; all moved in concert and in harmony with one another.
+The order that was maintained in the early Christian Church of Jerusalem made it possible for them to move forward solidly as a well-disciplined army clad with the armour of God.
+The companies of believers, though scattered over a large territory, were all members of one body; all moved in concert and harmony with one another.